-KiwiRail is progressing plans for a high-tech, intermodal freight hub which will help grow Palmerston North’s role as a critical freight distribution centre for the lower North Island.
+KiwiRail has progressed plans for a high-tech, intermodal freight hub which will help grow Palmerston North’s role as a critical freight distribution centre for the lower North Island.

 It will support rail and road transport working together to meet the freight demand in the lower North Island, while boosting the regional economy.

-KiwiRail has received investment through the Government’s Provincial Growth Fund to undertake the design (Master Plan) of the hub, have the land designated for rail use and commence purchasing the required land.
+KiwiRail received seed funding through the Government’s Provincial Growth Fund to undertake the high-level design (Master Plan) of the Regional Freight Hub, begin purchasing land for it, and designate the hub footprint for rail use.

 The Master Plan was developed to guide site selection for the new Regional Freight Hub.